Bonanza farms

 Bonanza farms were very large farms established in the western United States during the late nineteenth century.
 They conducted large-scale operations, mostly cultivating and harvesting wheat.
 Bonanza farms developed as a result of a number of factors, including the efficient new machinery of the 1870s, cheap abundant land available during that period, the growth of eastern markets in the U.S., and completion of most major railroads between the farming areas and markets.

 Most bonanza farms were owned by companies and run like factories, with professional managers.
 The first bonanza farms were established in the mid-1870s in the Red River Valley in Minnesota and in Dakota Territory, such as the Grandin Farm.
 Developers bought land close to the Northern Pacific Railroad, for ease of transport of their wheat to market.
 Investors also organized bonanza farms farther west.

 Many bonanza farms were established in this period in North Dakota; a number have been preserved.

-Origins of Bonanza Farms
+Origins of bonanza farms

 Bonanza farms were encouraged by John Wesley Powell who, by the 1870s, had found that the land he studied needed larger-scale irrigation systems that would lead to larger areas of land being taken care of.
 Powell, a geologist, asserted that family-owned farms that had been in use in accordance to the Homestead Act of 1862 did not quite give the land the type of help required to keep it fit.
-Though less numerous than family farms, the Bonanza operations began to be competitive with the smaller operations.